 about

-The now ends as soon as it begins, and this mysterious passage is the trail my work follows.
-Moving between sculptural painting and poetry, I translate the moment’s transience, its intrigue, its weight and insignificance, in a language of sensual, abstract and organic shapes, often shifting into free-form verses and back.
-Regardless of medium, I am perpetually guided by the intention to give the invisible a color, a shape, or a name—bringing the unseen into the realm of perception, sensation and feeling.
-My textured and tactile paintings are conceived to engage the viewer's senses, inviting them into an intimate, reflective space of observation.
-In the process, wild clays, sand and mineral pigments are largely applied to sculpted textiles using hands and fingertips.
-This method, in close dialogue with the materiality of the earth, becomes a pathway to spiritual and metaphysical reflections, which are further explored through the written word.
-And when the thought escapes language, it is through the physical act of painting that it pursues its course.
-This never-ending movement places word and object at the core of my practice, each of them starting wherever the other stops.
+Each moment ends as soon as it starts.
+This fleeting passage is the path my work follows.
+Moving between sculptural painting and poetry, I translate the moment’s transience—its intrigue, its weight, and its insignificance—into a language of abstract and organic shapes, often shifting into free-form verse and back.
+Regardless of medium, I remain guided by the intention to give the invisible a color, a shape, or a name—bringing the unseen into the realm of perception and feeling.
+My textured, tactile paintings are conceived to engage the senses, inviting the viewer into a reflective space.
+In the process, wild clays, sand, and pigments are blended into a soil-based paint medium, applied to sculpted textiles.
+This method, in close dialogue with the materiality of the earth, opens a pathway to spiritual and metaphysical reflection, which is further explored through the written word.
+And when thought escapes language, it is through the physical act of painting that it continues its course.

 *